drmDev/drmDev.github.io/hobbies.md

         <div class="card h-100 shadow-lg border-0 bg-dark text-light">
             <div class="card-body">
                 <h5 class="card-title"><i class="fas fa-dice"></i> Board Games</h5>
-                {{ "Board games have evolved far beyond classics like Monopoly.
-Twice a month, I host a game night with friends to explore modern board games!" | markdownify }}
+                {{ "Board games have evolved far beyond classics like Monopoly and Clue!
+Twice a month (or more!), I host a game night with friends to play modern board games and card games." | markdownify }}

                 <h6>Explore Board Games:</h6>
                 <p>Use the filters below to find games based on players and game type.</p>